DylanDePasquale24/Foodie/Sprint4.md

 * Recipe Card Grid
   * Shows all the cards on the home page in a list format
   * Each card displays it's name, date, calories, protein, carbs, & fat
-  * Users can sort the recipes based on 5 criteria (protein, carbs, fat, calories, date) which affects the order in which they are displayed.
-  * Users can also dynamically filter recipes by name (in real time) through the search bar
+  * Users can sort and dynamically filter recipes (see search bar and autocomplete)
-  * When user clicks "see more" it brings up a dialog box with more recipe information (see below bullet)
+  * When user clicks "see more" it brings up a dialog box with more recipe information (see "View Recipe Dialog")

 * Search bar and autocomplete
-  * Implement a search bar that will filter the recipe cards based on the search query
+  * Implemented a search bar that will filter the recipe cards based on the search query
   * Have autocomplete suggestions for the search bar
   * Recipe cards will dynamically update as the user types in the search bar